thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

   along with build flags etc.

 Top-Level Components define the top level of the namespace stack.
-This means everything in the swift libraries are "swift.array.xyz", everything in MacOS/X is "macosx.whatever".
+This means everything in the language libraries are "language.array.xyz", everything in MacOS/X is "macosx.whatever".
 Thus you can't have naming conflicts across components.

 **Namespaces** are for organization within a component, and are left up to the